Independent or Private Schools

 Other students may be able to attend a UK School for a period of up to 6 months.
 Please contact Alpha Guardians if this something you are interested in.

 From the age of 11 to 14, students in British state and private schools study a broad range of 10 to 15 subjects that usually follow the guidelines of the National Curriculum.
 No public examinations are taken during this time.

 (School years 12-13) Once a student reaches the age of 16 they can start a 2 year programme which leads to A (Advanced) level examinations.
 Students specialise in 3 or 4 subjects of their choice that are usually relevant to the degree subject they wish to follow at university.
-At the end of year 1 students take AS level examinations.
-During year 2 they continue with three or four of these subjects and convert them into full A level qualifications at the end of the year, following their final exams.
 A levels are state examinations and are recognised by all UK universities and many institutions worldwide.
 Alternatively, students can follow a more vocational route of qualifications, such as BTEC or NVQ in a wide range of subjects.

 Universities provide higher education throughout the UK and Scotland, where students can gain academic degrees in various academic disciplines.
 Universities typically provide undergraduate education for students aged 18 or above, postgraduate education with some also offering Foundation Learning Degrees.
 Students normally live in Halls of Residence, based on or near the Campus.